Soil Testing in Humboldt, California

 Geological Foundations of Humboldt's Soils

 The soils of Humboldt County are a product of millions of years of geological activity.
 Positioned between the Pacific Ocean and the Klamath Mountains, the region features a mix of sedimentary, metamorphic, and igneous rocks.
 Granitic formations in the uplands, marine sediments along the coast, and volcanic deposits in the east contribute to varied soil profiles.
-According to a 2024 study in *Geoderma Regional*, tectonic uplift and riverine sedimentation have created distinct soil textures, influencing ecological and agricultural systems across the county.
+Research indicates that tectonic uplift and riverine sedimentation have created distinct soil textures, influencing ecological and agricultural systems across the county.

-Humboldt’s temperate climate, characterized by 40–80 inches of annual rainfall and mild winters, further shapes soil development.
-A 2024 *Journal of Hydrology* study indicates that this precipitation accelerates mineral weathering and organic matter accumulation, enhancing fertility in certain soils.
-These geological and climatic factors provide the foundation for Humboldt’s soil diversity.
+Humboldt's temperate climate, characterized by 40–80 inches of annual rainfall and mild winters, further shapes soil development.
+This precipitation accelerates mineral weathering and organic matter accumulation, enhancing fertility in certain soils.
+These geological and climatic factors provide the foundation for Humboldt's soil diversity.

 Major Soil Types in Humboldt County